 Ethylene Oxide/Sterigenics Updates

-The personal injury attorneys at The Collins Law Firm are representing a passenger injured in the recent train crash in Chicago and preparing to file a case against the Chicago Transit Authority.
+The personal injury attorneys at The Collins Law Firm are representing a passenger injured in the recent CTA train crash in Chicago and preparing to file a case against the Chicago Transit Authority.

-Chicago-CTA-1-300x244The CTA train crash—which occurred when a Yellow Line train struck a CTA snow plow train doing scheduled training in the Howard rail yard– injured 38 people and was the largest train crash in decades.
+The CTA train crash—which occurred when a Yellow Line train struck a CTA snow plow train doing scheduled training in the Howard rail yard– injured 38 people and was the largest train crash in decades.
 This tragic and unexpected crash sent 23 people to the hospital, including three in serious condition.
 Commuter train crashes like this are relatively rare, but when they do happen, they can injure or kill dozens of passengers.
 After a crash like the one in Chicago, the injured victims will need an experienced train accident attorney to safeguard their legal rights.

 Partner Shawn Collins is featured in an interview in Lawyer Monthly magazine this month.
 Below is an excerpt from the article.